buccaneerai/rxjs-stats/CONTRIBUTING.md

 # Contributing
 :thumbsup: Thank you for your interest in contributing.
+To develop better data science tools, JavaScript very much needs the help of opensource contributors!

 ## The Code
 Let's keep things simple.
 As contributors to the [Swashbuckler](https://swashbuckler.ai) project, we all agree to the following social contract: